ibm-cloud-docs/cephaas/faq.md

 {: faq}
 {: #faq-usage-cost}

-Both block and object storage are calculated hourly.
-The calculation is based on the total number of hours that the block storage volume exists on the account.
-It exists on the account until you delete the volume or you reach the end of a billing cycle, whichever comes first.
+Both block and object storage are charging based on the monthly fee for the plan you choose.
+When the storage in the burst capacity used then overage fees are charged on an hourly usage basis.

 ### Are there quota limits?
 {: faq}